aws/aws-cdk/packages/@aws-cdk/assets-docker/README.md

 If the pulling principal is not in the same account or is an AWS service that doesn't assume a role in your account (e.g. AWS CodeBuild), pull permissions must be granted on the __resource policy__ (and not on the principal's policy).
-To do that, you can use `asset.repository.addToResourcePolicy(statement)`.
+To do that, you can use `asset.repository.addToResourcePolicy(statement)` to grant the desired principal the following permissions: "ecr:GetDownloadUrlForLayer", "ecr:BatchGetImage" and "ecr:BatchCheckLayerAvailability".